hohotang/shortlink-gateway/README.md

 # 📎 shortlink-api-gateway

+A side project for experimenting with distributed architecture, observability (OpenTelemetry), and service communication (gRPC).

 This is the **API Gateway** service for the distributed URL shortener system.
 It handles client requests, forwards them to internal services (via gRPC), and returns the results.